Cat09/Git-learnig-the-ropes/README.md

 This is a file..

-it has a name, it says, read me if you read it, you will find, nothing at all
+it has a name, it says, read me. if you read it, you will find, nothing at all